centre-for-virus-research/CVR-Course-2026/docs/Consensus.md

 ## Overview

-We have now aligned each of our samples (S1 and S2) to the Wuhan-Hu-1 (NC_045512.2) SARS-CoV-2 reference genome sequence, and now we want to call a consensus sequence.
+We have now aligned each of our samples (S1 and S2) to the Wuhan-Hu-1 (NC_045512.2) SARS-CoV-2 reference genome sequence to create BAM files, and now we want to call a consensus sequence.

 What is a consensus sequence?
 At each genome position in the SAM/BAM alignment file, call the most frequent nucleotide (or insertion/deletion) observed in all of the reads aligned at the position.